lightningnetworkfuture/CloudFormation/README.md

 `https://<bucketname>.s3-accelerate.amazonaws.com/<filename>`

 ## 3-Base-Admin.yml

-In the utilities/email.js
-line 17: change region: "us-east-1" to your base region.

 Run in `Base` region.
 This is the Admin server that only a whitelisted IP has access to.
 It initializes the database schema, has a dashboard for Administrators, amongst other things.

 ### Initialize Database